Russell B. Long: 1950

 After being elected in 1948, Long never again faced a close contest for re-election.
 Because the 1948 election was for a two-year unexpired term, Long had to run again in 1950 for his first full six-year term.
 That year, he had no trouble defeating the intra-party challenge of Malcolm Lafargue.
-A great-nephew of the late Senator John H. Overton, Lafargue resigned as U.S. Attorney for the United States District Court for the Western District of Louisiana in Shreveport to make the Senate race.
+A great-nephew of the late Senator John H. Overton, Lafargue resigned as US Attorney for the United States District Court for the Western District of Louisiana in Shreveport to make the Senate race.
 In an advertisement, Lafargue questioned how Long was the self-proclaimed "poor man's friend" because the incumbent "pretends to sneer at millionaires, but Long is a millionaire himself."

 After winning the Democratic primary, Long overwhelmed his Republican opponent, Charles Sidney Gerth (1882–1964), a businessman from New Orleans.
-In 1948 he had run as a Democrat for senator against Long's colleague, Allen J. Ellender.
+In 1948, he had run as a Democrat for senator against Long's colleague, Allen J. Ellender.
 In the 1950 general election, Long polled 220,907 (87.7 percent) to Gerth's 30,931 (12.3 percent).